To many business owners, inventory management can seem like a complicated and tedious task. But it doesn't have to be!

 Product kitting is an inventory management technique where individual, but related, products are assembled and put into a single package for shipment.
 Kitting can save a company time and money while streamlining their warehouse and shipping operations.

-It is particularly popular with businesses like furniture manufacturers and large ecommerce sites like Amazon.
+It is particularly popular with businesses like furniture manufacturers and large eCommerce sites like Amazon.
 It is also used by subscription box services where underperforming products are bundled together based on a theme.

 Who Should Use It?

 Kitting is used by a broad range of businesses throughout the entire supply chain.
 Manufacturers use it to organize and assemble parts and reduce costs, streamline shipping, and track their inventory.
 Warehouses use this model to lower overhead and make better use of their limited storage space.
 Customer-facing retail businesses use it to bundle SKUs that they have an excess of or aren't selling as much as forecasted.
+You can even sell kits through an online marketplace.

 Ecommerce fulfillment companies are the biggest proponents of the model.
 These third-party companies gather multiple goods ordered by a customer and combine them into as few shipments as possible.
 This lowers fulfillment and shipments costs and gets products in the customers' hands as quickly as possible.